Insolvency Services – Information & Guidance

 Solvent Voluntary Liquidation

-When we are appointed in a solvent voluntary liquidation by the shareholders we will attend to the various tasks associated with liquidating the company, including paying creditors and shareholders and striking the company off the Register of Companies.
+The various tasks associated with liquidating the company, include paying creditors and shareholders and striking the company off the Register of Companies.

 Insolvent Voluntary Liquidation